-On MOTION by Mr. Liquori, seconded by Mr. Berlinsky, with all in favor, Resolution 2023-09 Setting the Public Hearing for January 4, 2023 at 3:00 p.m. at the same location and Approving the Proposed Budget for Fiscal Year 2023, was approved.
+On MOTION by Mr. Liquori, seconded by Mr. Berlinsky, with all in favor, Resolution 2023-09 Approving the Proposed Budget and Setting the Public Hearing for January 4, 2023 at 3:00 p.m. at the same location and Approving the Proposed Budget for Fiscal Year 2023, was approved.